 1- What is flexible/loose connective tissue?

 Tissues have large spaces between the fibers and the fibroblast cells.
-This means they are a little far apart, due to which they are loose-fitting, hence they are called flexible or loose connective tissue.
+This means they are a little far apart, which makes them loose-fitting.
+Hence, they are called flexible or loose connective tissue.

 Examples – Areolar tissue, Adipore tissue, etc.